 Financial Reporting Directive (FRD25C) prescribes the disclosure requirements for Local Jobs First in accordance with section 9 of the Victorian Industry Participation Policy Act 2003.

 It specifies that information that must be reported in a department’s or agency’s annual report.
-The information is also required for the Local Jobs First Annual Report tabled in Parliament by the Minister for Industry as required under section 10 of the Victorian Industry Participation Policy Act 2003.
+The information is also required for the Local Jobs First Annual Report tabled in Parliament by the responsible Minister as required under section 10 of the Victorian Industry Participation Policy Act 2003.

 On 15 August 2018, the Local Jobs First Act 2003 became law in Victoria.
 The Act amends and strengthens the former Victorian Industry Participation Policy Act 2003 — Australia’s longest-standing industry participation legislation.